TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/If.rst

 Allows you to check multiple conditions.

-This function returns true, if ALL of the present conditions are met (they are connected with an "AND", a logical conjunction).
+This function returns true, if **all** of the present conditions are met (they are connected with an "AND", a logical conjunction).
 If a single condition is false, the value returned is false.

 The returned value may still be negated by the :ref:`if-negate`-property.

 There is no else property available.
-The else branch of an if statement is a missing feature.
-You can implement a workaround by a logic based on the :ref:`stdwrap-override-conditions` .
+The "else" branch of an "if" statement is a missing feature.
+You can implement a workaround by a logic based on the :ref:`stdwrap-override-conditions`.

 Also check the explanations and the examples further below!